-The Trust Board of the Reach South Multi Academy Trust is the Admission Authority for Drake Primary Academy, Goosewell Primary Academy, High Street Primary Academy, Marlborough Primary Academy, Morice Town Primary Academy, Pilgrim Primary Academy, Stoke Damerel Primary School and Stuart Road Primary School.
+The Trust Board of the Reach South Multi Academy Trust is the Admission Authority for Drake Primary Academy, Goosewell Primary Academy, Marlborough Primary Academy, High Street Primary Academy, Morice Town Primary Academy, Pilgrim Primary Academy, Stoke Damerel Primary School and Stuart Road Primary School.
 The Admission Authority will comply with provisions within the School Admissions Code and the School Appeals Code available at www.gov.uk/government/publications/school-admissions-code--2.

-The admission arrangements outlined within this document apply to admissions in the 2024/2025 academic year.
+The admission arrangements outlined within this document apply to admissions in the 2026/2027 academic year.

-The school is fully inclusive and welcomes applications for the admission of children with special educational needs and disabilities (SEND) and other protected characteristics defined by the Equality Act 2010.
+The schools are fully inclusive and welcomes applications for the admission of children with special educational needs and disabilities (SEND) and other protected characteristics defined by the Equality Act 2010.
 The school's admission arrangements are determined and implemented within the Equality Act Duty.